awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/managed-blockchain-encryption-at-rest.md

 ## Using Customer Managed Keys in Managed Blockchain<a name="managed-blockchain-encryption-at-rest.using-cust-keys"></a>

-You can use the Managed Blockchain API or the AWS Command Line Interface \(AWS CLI\) to specify the AWS KMS key for new members in Managed Blockchain\.
+You can use the Managed Blockchain console, the Managed Blockchain API, or the AWS CLI to specify the AWS KMS key for new members in Managed Blockchain\.
 The following topics describe how to manage and monitor the usage of your customer managed keys in Managed Blockchain\.

 **Topics**
 + [Prerequisites](#managed-blockchain-encryption-at-rest.using-cust-keys.prereqs)